UnoVex11223/SQL-Data-Warehouse-Project/README.md

 2. Silver Layer - Intermediary layer where data transforamtions and cleansing take place to prepare data for analysis.

 3. Gold Layer - This is where Business Ready data lives and is modeled out as star schema for downstream usecases like ML and Reporting.

+This project involves:

+Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.